 If you—and your kid—are ready to throw internet and apps into the mix, we also offer many different types of smartphones, but without the expensive price tags other carriers have.
 On top of that, our plans start at just $9 each month!

 Within Twigby’s Self Care, an online account portal, you are able to control all aspects of your child’s phone.
 You can change the plan (including turn Overage Protection on or off), limit data speeds, and more.
 In Self Care you see usage statistics such as how many minutes or how much data is used each month.
-Additionally, you have the option to turn off talking, texting, data, or hotspot for any reason.
+Additionally, you have the option to turn off data and hotspot for any reason.
 We know that our customers value having the controls to their account, so we give them to you in an easily accessible spot online or through our Self Care App.

 When is the Right Time?